Understanding the Power Factor and Its Risks for Energy Consumers

 4. Voltage Regulation: Poor power factor can cause voltage drops within the electrical distribution system, leading to unstable operation of sensitive equipment.
 This instability can result in production downtime and potential damage to critical components.

-Risks Associated with Poor Power Factor
+Risks Associated With a Poor Power Factor

 1. Increased Operational Costs: A low power factor can lead to higher electricity bills due to inefficient power usage and potential penalties.
 For industrial consumers, these costs can be substantial, affecting the overall profitability of operations.